StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/relations.md

 ---
-description: StackState Self-hosted v5.1.x
+description: Rancher Observability Self-hosted v5.1.x
 ---

 # Relations between components

 ## Overview

-Component and span relations show the relationship between components in StackState.
+Component and span relations show the relationship between components in Rancher Observability.
 For example, the image below shows a relation running from a parent to a child component, that child also then has another component as a child component:

 ```text
 Service Name: Parent Component